Skip to content

 How hard is Sabhal Beag?

-Sabhal Beag is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 599m of ascent and takes most walkers 4-6 hours.
+We grade Sabhal Beag at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 599m of climbing; allow 4-6 hours.
 Terrain: Long estate road approach, then rough heather, peat and bog.

 Standard parking is at NC295398 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.